mdyd-dev/product-marketplace-template/README.md

 - commands are designed to be easily executed as background job [heavy commands - external API call, expensive operations computations, reports]
 - each command might produce an event

+## data queries

+- location: /app/views/partials/lib/data/queries
+- generaly these are wrappers on graphql queries

 ## presentation views - HTML / JSON

-- app/views/partials/theme
+- location: app/views/partials/theme
+- partials to be aware ONLY of local variables - no context.session OR context.exports are allowed
 - prepare / fetch external data in a page and pass it to partials as local variable
-- no graphql queries are allowed within theme folder
+- also no graphql queries are allowed within theme folder
-- partials to be aware ONLY of local variables - no context.session OR context.exports are allowed

-- if you do not agree - please raise an issue OR fork the project

-## data queries

-TBD

 ## events

-TBD
+- each command produces an event
+- example: when users logs in the system produces `user_session_created` event ` { actor: { id: LOGGED_USER_ID } }`
+- then the event can be asynchronously consumed by a consumer

+### consumers

+- location: app/views/partials/lib/consumers

 ## categories